 Multi-store feature is an opportunity to set up and manage unlimited number of sub-shops within single back-office.
 Understanding the potential benefits of such a setup can highlight why this option is a great timesaver for those merchants who need to sell abroad, establish different prices per single product, more precisely target their customers, etc. Multi-store allows to exterminate everyday routine that you would have to handle while managing several shops from different admin zones.

 Unsurprisingly, that all the top-end shopping carts aim to provide users with multi-shop option.
 PrestaShop that is currently considered to be one of the best e-Commerce platforms in the world didn’t stay behind and introduced the feature in version 1.5 and has continued to refine it through subsequent versions, including the latest PrestaShop 8.x.
+For a smoother process, consider reviewing our PrestaShop Migration Checklist.
 We already wrote about all the benefits of PrestaShop multi-store.
 So, now let’s discuss the technical part and discover some aspects of managing multiple shops.

 How to Set Up PrestaShop Multi-Store